Cart 0

 Disclaimers

 Work will be performed as determined by Habitat for Humanity of Huron Valley and its contractors.
-In some situations, replacements may not be possible based on funding, willingness of the homeowner to partner with Habitat for Humanity of Huron Valley or conditions in the home.
+In some situations, replacements may not be possible based on funding, the willingness of the homeowner to partner with Habitat for Humanity of Huron Valley, or conditions in the home. *Income guidelines may vary based on funder requirements.

 Services and replacements are based on a first-come, first-served basis.
 Quantities are limited.
 This program may be terminated at any time.